 The District has been investigating options for the potential of reducing its operation and maintenance costs.
-One way those costs could be reduced would be to add additional access points to the canal system.
-The first location is across Canal 6 just west of 129th Place N, and the second location is across Canal 8 just east of Canal 10.
-The project will include the installation of approximately 60 feet of 72-inch diameter pipe across Canal 6, approximately 60 feet of 48-inch diameter pipe across Canal 8, fill material, rip rap, and sod.
-The construction cost is estimated at \$78,000.
+One way those costs are reduced is to add additional access points to the canal system.
+The first location is across Canal 6 just west of 129th Place N (Figure 10), and the second location is across Canal 8 just east of Canal 10.
+The project included the installation of approximately 60 feet of 72-inch diameter pipe across Canal 8, fill material, rip rap, and sod.
+The construction cost for the project was \$78,000.